aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 ==========================

-While implementing the register unit and the memory components, I had to choose between two structures for the memory cells: they could be defined as a signal of vectors, or as a vector of signals.
+While implementing the register unit and the memory components, I had to choose between two structures for the memory cells: they could be defined as a *signal of vectors*, or as a *vector of signals*.

 > In VHDL, such a choice does not exist: if I declare a signal with an
 > array type, I am allowed to manipulate it as a whole,